Martin P. Mullen

+Biography

-Born to Irish immigrants John and Nellie Mullen he grew up in Philadelphia and attended the Wharton School at the University of Pennsylvania.
-His education was interrupted by World War II during which he served in the Army Air Corps in the Pacific Theater eventually rising to the rank of Sergeant.
-After the war he returned to Philadelphia and finished his degree at Wharton in 1948.
+Born to Irish immigrants John and Nellie Mullen on July 29, 1921, John Mullen grew up in Philadelphia and attended the Wharton School at the University of Pennsylvania.
+His education was interrupted by World War II, during which time he served in the Army Air Corps in the Pacific Theater, eventually rising to the rank of Sergeant.

+After the war, he returned to Philadelphia and finished his degree at Wharton in 1948.
 He later attended Temple Law School and received his Juris Doctor in 1954.
 He served as in-house counsel for Wanamaker's department store until 1988.

-He served in office from 1952 to 1982, when he left office after redistricting following the 1980 census.
-During his time in office he was one of the most vocal opponents of abortion, adultery and pornography.
-He unsuccessfully sponsored legislation that sought to outlaw all three.
-In 1974 he unsuccessfully ran for governor receiving only 19% of the vote.
+Mullen served in the Pennsylvania House of Representatives from 1952 to 1982, when he left office after redistricting following the 1980 census.
+During his time in office, he was one of the most vocal opponents of abortion, adultery and pornography.
+He unsuccessfully sponsored legislation that sought to outlaw all three, as well as fornication.

+In 1974, he unsuccessfully ran for governor receiving only nineteen percent of the vote.